 - Place manicotti in baking dish and cover with remaining marinara sauce and parmesan.

-How to make cheese filling for manicotti:
+🧀 How to make the cheese filling

 Simply combine the following ingredients in a large bowl:

 - Ricotta – If you’re not a fan of ricotta, you can substitute cottage cheese.